-With an annual budget of exceeding $450,000 and a professional administrative and artistic team of 17 staff members, the GSO is home to over 700 artists and student musicians.
+With an economic impact of over a million dollars annually and a professional administrative and artistic team of 17 staff members, the GSO is home to over 600 artists and student musicians.
 The Georgia Symphony Orchestra is a nonprofit corporation with 501(c)(3) tax-exempt status.
 Founded in 1951, the GSO serves 15,000 people annually across North Georgia through the Orchestra, the GSO Chorus, GSO Jazz! and the Georgia Youth Symphony Orchestra.

 Those interested in serving on the Board of Directors are asked to contact Executive Director Susan Stensland, at (770) 429-2390 (direct) or via the contact form below.